theophane-p/stage3a-pub/README.md

 ## License

-This project is licensed under the GNU Lesser General Public License version 3 (LGPLv3).
+This project is licensed under X11 license.
 See the [LICENSE](LICENSE) file for details.

 ## Reproducing part of the results